normoes/monero/README.md

 docker run --rm -it -e DAEMON_HOST=node.xmr.to -e DAEMON_PORT=18081 -v <path/to/and/including/wallet_folder>:/monero --net host xmrto/monero monero-wallet-cli --wallet-file wallet --password-file wallet.passwd
 ```

-Attaching to the container then allows you to use `monero-wallet-cli` commands.
+Due to `-it` (interactive terminal), you will end up within the container and can use the `monero-wallet-cli` commands.

 ### user
 Run `monero-wallet-cli` as different user (`uid != 1000 && uid != 0`).
 This is useful if deployed to several systems (AWS ec2-user: `uid=500`).